- How much of the ionosphere is affected by a solar eclipse?

 - Use amateur radio data to complement data from other sources.

 On 21 August 2017, a total solar eclipse will cause the shadow of the moon to traverse the United States from Oregon to South Carolina in just over 90 minutes.
 As shown in Figure 1, this will be the one of most significant solar eclipses traversing the continental United States for 100 years.
 While solar eclipses are perhaps best known for their stunning visual display, the shadow of an eclipse also causes changes to the ionosphere which effect radio wave propagation and are useful for the study of ionospheric physics.
+For a summary of ionspheric radio effects as measured during the 1999 United Kingdom Total Solar Eclipse, please see Bamford 2000.

 Although the ionospheric effects of solar eclipses have been studied for over 50 years, many unanswered questions remain.
 Some include, “How much of the ionosphere is affected by the solar eclipse, and for how long?
 Why is this the case?”
 HamSCI is inviting amateur radio operators to participate in a large-scale experiment which will characterize the ionospheric response to the 21 August 2017 total solar eclipse and target these open questions in ionospheric physics.